Academic year: Pakistan

-In South India, The Diwali break begins in either October or November, depending on the month Diwali occurs in that year.
+In Pakistan, Eid break begins in either depending on the month Eid occurs in that year.
 It lasts for about three days to one week depending on the state/union territory.
 Christmas break starts on the last week of December (22nd or 23rd) and ends on the first week of January (5th) or might last for only two days and a one-day break for the New Year again depending on the state/union territory.
-The festivals Dusherra and Sankranti are also given holidays for half a month and four days respectively which can vary again based on state/union territory.
+The festivals Ramadan and Eid are also given holidays for half a month and four days respectively which can vary again based on state/union territory.

-In Tamil Nadu, a southern state, a one-day holiday is given for Diwali.
-Tamil Nadu celebrates the Pongal festival (Thai Pongal), a 4-day festival which, according to the Tamil calendar, is usually celebrated from January 14 to January 17.
+In Karachi and Lahore, a southern state, a one-day holiday is given for Eid.
+Pakistan celebrates the Eid Al Rabi ul Awwal, a 4-day festival which, according to the Pakistan calendar, is usually celebrated from August 14.
+In Pakistan, the typical summer vacation runs from mid-May to the end of June, with school usually starting on August 1.